GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E07_MythTrack.md

 40,666,014 views August 9, 2013
 https://www.youtube.com/watch?v=u1ZvPSpLxCg

+Lyrics: "All around me are familar faces" - but they aren't behaving the same, but they are familar like the mayor of ABQ.

+Lyrics: Carol finds it hard to tell / communicate with the others because she can't take it.

 the murder-suicide loaded bomb drunk bombing at Carol's house was repeated now in Episode Seven alone as a solo suicide. the rocket aimed right at her head against setting her driveway on fire in echos ("Caution!
 Echoland!") of the explosion from the immigrant murder-suicide Jihadi post September 11, 2001 metaphors.

 Dreams of Finengans Wake - **Minute 22 of Episode One in the Public House**.
 Dreams in which dying / death.
 Tim Finnegan is **Helen's post-doctorate thesis** at the Zero Hour.